 Our aim is to involve foreign pupils in as much of the curriculum as possible.
-Typically (although it depends upon the number of terms the pupil is to be at Packwood), a pupil for whom English is an additional language will take English, Maths, Physics, Chemistry, Biology, History and Geography, as well as Art, Music, Design Technology, Information and Communications Technology and Physical Education.
+Typically (although it depends upon the number of terms the pupil is to be at Packwood), a pupil for whom English is an additional language will take English, Maths, Physics, Chemistry, Biology, History and Geography, as well as Art, Music, Design Technology, Drama, Information and Communications Technology and Physical Education.
 The Learning Support department provides background information on British culture, history and religion.

 The principles of Christian upbringing and worship are a major influence in the life of the school, but we are not evangelical.
 Most days begin with a school assembly and on Sundays we worship in the village church.
 It is expected that all pupils will attend these services.
 If an alternative service of religious worship is requested, we would do our best to make suitable arrangements.

 Boarders remain at Packwood most weekends once they have been boarding for a year, unless there is a special occasion.
 This means that there are always a good number of children at the school at weekends.